Improved description of nuclear charge radii: Global trends beyond $N=28$ shell closure: Results and Discussions

 In general, the odd-even staggering in charge radii describes the fact that the nuclear charge radii of odd-$N$ isotopes are smaller than the averages of their even-$N$ neighbours.
 In order to emphasize these local variations, a three-point formula has been employed to extract the odd-even oscillation behaviors of nuclear charge radii along a specific isotopic chain~\cite{Reinhard2017,An:2020qgp}.
-As shown in Fig.~\ref{fig3}, the abrupt changes of charge radii across $Z=22$ obtained by NL3, PK1 and NL3$^{*}$ effective forces are also shown along $N=32$ and $34$ isotones, but later with a less slope.
-For further inspecting this sudden change in nuclear charge radii, the OES of charge radii along $N=28$, $32$ and $34$ isotones are also calculated by this three-point formula.
+As shown in Fig.~\ref{fig3}, the abrupt changes of charge radii across $Z=22$ obtained by NL3, PK1, and NL3$^{*}$ effective forces are also shown along $N=32$ and $34$ isotones, but the latter with a less slope.
+For further inspecting this sudden change in nuclear charge radii, the OES of charge radii along $N=28$, $32$, and $34$ isotones are also calculated by this three-point formula.
 The definition is rewritten as $\Delta_{r}(Z,N)=\frac{1}{2}[2R(Z,N)-R(Z-1,N)-R(Z+1,N)]$, where $R(Z,N)$ is rms charge radius along isotonic chain.

-As shown in Fig.~\ref{fig4}, the OES of charge radii of $N=28$, $32$ and $34$ isotones as a function of proton number are plotted within NL3, PK1 and NL3$^{*}$ effective forces.
-For the $N=28$ isotones, the results obtained by NL3 and NL3$^{*}$ forces against well the experimental data along $Z=22$-$24$, while PK1 force give the opposite sign until $Z=25$.
-At $Z=20$ and $28$, these three methods give the similar trend, in which the OES of charge radii presents the anomalous behavior.
+As shown in Fig.~\ref{fig4}, the OES of charge radii of $N=28$, $32$, and $34$ isotones as a function of proton number are plotted within NL3, PK1, and NL3$^{*}$ effective forces.
+For the $N=28$ isotones,the results obtained by NL3 and NL3$^{*}$ forces agree well against the experimental data along $Z=23$-$25$ isotopes, while PK1 force give the opposite sign until $Z=26$.
+At $Z=20$ and $28$, these three methods gives the similar trend, in which the OES of charge radii presents the anomalous behavior.
 As demonstrated in Ref.~\cite{PhysRevC.105.014325}, this results from the strong shell closure effect.

-Along $N=32$ and $34$ isotones, NL3, PK1 and NL3$^{*}$ effective forces can reproduce the experimental data from $Z=29$ to $30$.
-Both the NL3 and NL3$^{*}$ forces give the almost identical results, while PK1 give the opposite sign at $Z=27$ along $N=32$ isotone.
+Along $N=32$ and $34$ isotones, NL3, PK1, and NL3$^{*}$ effective forces can reproduce the experimental data from $Z=29$-$30$.
+Both the NL3 and NL3$^{*}$ forces give the almost identical results, while PK1 gives the opposite sign at $Z=27$ along $N=32$ isotone.
 The same scenarios can also be found at $Z=24$ along $N=34$ isotone.
 Here, we greatly pay more attention to the local variations of charge radii across the proton number $Z=22$.
 For $N=32$ and $34$ isotones, one can find that the amplitudes of OES in charge radii are increased at $Z=22$.
 This is consistent with the trend of changes of charge radii as shown in Fig.~\ref{fig3}.
 In addition, one can find that the amplitudes of OES in charge radii are comparative for $Z=20$ and $Z=22$ isotones.